kiwiaddo/shaky-nz/README.md

 # Shaky NZ

+This app is deployed here: https://shaky-nz.firebaseapp.com/

 A app using Angular 2, Angular 2 Material, Observables and the [GeoNet API](https://api.geonet.org.nz/).
 Feel free to have a play, fork and contribute!

+It allows you to view recent earthquakes in NZ, filter by their intensity and (if you have a google account) save them to your profile.

 ## Features
 - Angular 2 Material